PrajwalMH/Model-Mash-LLM-Arena_PTP/README.md

 ********************************************************************************************************************************************************************************************
 1. Download as zip
 2. unzip and open in editor
-3. get into backend dir and build backend -> make sure main.py builds and run "uvicorn main:app --reload --port 8000" (If it fails, then start running from ingest_docs.py -> rag_pipeline.py -> main.py)
+3. get into backend dir and build backend -> make sure main.py builds and run "uvicorn main:app --reload --port 8000" (If it fails, then start running from ingest_docs.py -> rag_pipeline.py -> main.py).
+(If you get exception at main.py, saying "Your default credentials were not found".
+Please use Gemini Key, the gemini project number is provided in the submission.
+Create a .env file in the backend folder and paste GOOGLE_API_KEY={the API KEY} and re-run main.py)
-4. uvicorn command should give 200 OK output in the console.
+4. uvicorn command "Application startup complete." output in the console.
-5. get into frontend dir and build frontend -> npm start -> should open "http://localhost:3000/"
+5. get into frontend dir and build frontend -> npm start -> should open "http://localhost:3000/" (If this fails, run "npm install --force" to get rid of dependency issues)
 6. choose the maverick! from bottom right of the screen and start using.